team-toolee/toolio_v2/README.md

 ## Summary

-> It is application that lets user to allow users to exchange tool.
+> It is application that lets users to rent tool.
 Toolio lets you to rent different hardware tools that are made avialable by thousands of Toolio users just like yourself.

 ## Setting Up